Dindigul Sarathy: Plot

 The story revolves around an insecure teetotaler named Sarathy (Karunas) living with his mother and younger sister in Dindigul.
-Sarathy owns a small press company and he has an inferiority complex due to his dark skin.
-On his marriage proposal day, to everyone's surprise, bride Vasanthi (Karthika) who is fairer than Sarathy accepted to marry him despite his dark skin tone.
+Sarathy, who owns a small press company, has an inferiority complex due to his dark complexion.
+On his marriage proposal day, to everyone's surprise, bride Vasanthi (Karthika) who is fairer than Sarathy agrees to marry him.
 After their marriage, Sarathy begins to suspect Vasanthi for nothing on many occasions of her activities.

 Adding to the list he beats his own brother, who came from Mumbai, thinking his better appearance may make Vasanthi love him.
 As a result, his mother Saradha estranged from them, leads the bond between him and Vasanthi more weaken.
 Still, the insecure Sarathy lies to her wife that he is going to town but goes to a nearby lodge to spy on his wife's activities.
 When he saw a man entering his house, he hit the man with a wooden log thinking him is the other man.
 But it's actually Vasanthi's father, who came to see her.

 His suspicious mind works awfully as he imagines that his wife has an affair with the actor Ajithkumar.
 When cops proved him wrong, his insecure mind could not accept to believe.
 Then Sarathy went to Vasanthi's college senior who is an army officer now, disguised himself as a reporter.
 He created a ruckus thereby accusing the officer and his wife of a wrong relationship and stole his revolver.
-When Vasanthi got to know that his husband suspects her deportment he went to his parent's home.
+When Vasanthi got to know that his husband suspects her deportment he went to his parents' home.
 Frustrated Sarathy roams into the streets with an unstable mind gets bitten by dogs and is admitted to the hospital.
-He gets counseling from a Psychiatrist and understands the reality that 'A person's appearance does not matter.
+He gets counselling from a Psychiatrist and understands the reality that 'A person's appearance does not matter.
 Only the talent is.'
 He then went to Vasanthi's village and apologized for his mistakes.
 But her parents were not ready to send their daughter with him and drove him off.
 When Sarathy boards a bus, Vasanthi unites with him and both of them return home and live happily ever after.